Understanding Sleep Apnea as a Disability

 Claiming disability for sleep apnea can be challenging.
 The process often requires extensive medical documentation and expert testimony.
 It's crucial to demonstrate the impact of sleep apnea on daily activities and overall quality of life.

-The Social Security Administration (SSA) uses a specific set of criteria to evaluate disability claims.
+The Social Security Administration (SSA) evaluates disability claims using a specific set of criteria.
 For sleep apnea, the SSA considers the severity of the condition, the individual's residual functional capacity, and the impact on their ability to work.

 The Veterans Affairs (VA) also has a specific rating system for sleep apnea.
 Veterans must show that their sleep apnea is connected to their military service.
 This can be a complex process requiring medical and legal expertise.